-Key application ► Leaf—internally in dyspeptic complaints; externally in
+Key application ► Leaf—internally in dyspeptic complaints;

 supportive therapy for rheumatic diseases and circulatory problems.
 (German Commission E.) Shows improvement of hepatic and biliary function.(ESCOP.)
 Carminative, spasmolytic of hepatic and biliary function.
 (ESCOP.)
 Carminative, spasmolytic.
 (The British Herbal Pharmacopoeia.)

 In research using rats, the essential oil and ethanolic extract of rosemary decreased drug-induced hepatotoxici-ty and the suppression of bone marrow cells.
 Phenolic compounds in the herb exhibit antioxidant activity.
 (Sharon M. Herr.)

 The herb contains volatile oil (1.02.5%), composed mainly of 1, 8-cineole (20-25%), alpha-pinene (15-25%), camphor (10-25%), others include bor-neol, isobutyl acetate, camphene, li-monene, linalool, 3-octanone, terpine-ol, verbenol; flavonoids including api-genin, diosmetin, diosmin; rosmarinic acid and other phenolic acids; diter-penes; rosmaricine; ursolic acid, olea-nolic acid and their derivatives.